OpenGene/fastp/README.md

 @NB551106:9:H5Y5GBGX2:1:22306:18653:13119 1:N:0:GATCAG merged_150_15`
 means that 150bp are from read1, and 15bp are from read2. `fastp` prefers the bases in read1 since they usually have higher quality than read2.

 For the pairs of reads that cannot be merged successfully, they will be both included in the output by default.
-But you can specify the `--chastity` option to discard the unmerged reads.
+But you can specify the `--discard_unmerged` option to discard the unmerged reads.

 Same as the [base correction feature](#base-correction-for-pe-data), this function is also based on overlapping detection, which has adjustable parameters `overlap_len_require (default 30)` and `overlap_diff_limit (default 5)`.